Alligators and crocodiles are some of the most aggressive animals on the planet. They can be as long as 20 feet and can

-Maybe you’re an experienced pet owner whom has raised several smaller lizards, and you’re looking for a more of a challenge, or, you might just be curious about what it’s like to keep one of these amazing animals in your home.
+Maybe you’re an experienced pet owner who has raised several smaller lizards, and you’re looking for more of a challenge, or, you might just be curious about what it’s like to keep one of these amazing animals in your home.
 Whatever the case, raising an alligator can be fun and a challenge.

 Whatever the case, alligators don’t always make the best pets.

 Even veteran breeders often warn potential owners that alligators are very dangerous to keep in homes, should only be kept with proper guidance, abundant space, proper safety equipment, plenty of free time, and a deep passion for owning dangerous pets.

-We’ve put together the pros and cons of having a pet alligator…, and although the list of pros might be short – we’ll still list a couple of things you might want consider if you truly wish to keep a pet alligator.
+We’ve put together the pros and cons of having a pet alligator…, and although the list of pros might be short – we’ll still list a couple of things you might want to consider if you truly wish to keep a pet alligator.